yljhsb/yljhsb.github.io/tea.md

 # know
 <a name="css"/>
 ### css
-box model, layout, html/dom elements are all boxes, rectangle boxes, each tag/element has default box type, natural flow

-display
+element is box, rectangle box, natural flow, either from left to right (inline), or from top to bottom (block)
+element position, box, size, background, content, overflow, color, font, ...

+element tag (default) and display:
-1. inline, sits inline, flow horizontlly, not vertically, margin and padding only work horizontally, no width/height
+1. inline, from left to right, flow horizontlly, not vertically, margin and padding only work horizontally, no width/height
-2. block, not sits inline, flow vertically, has width/height, margin/padding work, by default, width takes all space
+2. block, from top to bottom, flow vertically, has width/height, margin/padding work, by default, width takes all space
 3. none, diff visibility
 4. inline-block, just like inline, but has width and height
 5. table
 6. flex

-position
+element position

 1. static(default), natural flow, except this, all are "positioned"
 2. relative, relative to original position, top/right/bottom/left, z-index